Materials received from Janina Domanska between 1966 and 1990.

 As Domanska's English skills improved she began to spend her lunch hours showing her drawings to various publishers.
 These drawings were not originally intended for children, but because her work had so many depictions of children and animals she was encouraged to concentrate on illustrating children's books.

 After visiting publishers for two months, her first assignment came from Harper's magazine, and the first book containing her illustrations was published in 1960.
 To date she has illustrated more than forty books, many of them written by herself, and has won several prestigious honors and awards for her work.
 Award-winning books include If All the Seas Were One Sea (1971), a Caldecott Honor Book, What Do You See? and Din Dan Don It's Christmas, which were ALA Notables for 1974 and 1975, respectively.
-Her artwork is displayed in galleries in both Warsaw and Rome.
+Her artwork has been displayed in galleries in both Warsaw and Rome.

 The collection contains correspondence to and from the de Grummond Collection, materials related to ten of Domanska's published books, and design materials and printed copies of original greeting cards.
 The correspondence is arranged chronologically, whereas the books are arranged alphabetically by title, and materials within each title are arranged according to the probable order in which they were created.